-One of our most important car rental in Europe tips, if you are travelling on a budget, is to make sure to shop around for the best deal.
-While you might be loyal to a particular rental car company back home, the best deals vary dramatically between countries.
+One of our most important tips if you are travelling on a budget, is to make sure to shop around for a great deal.
+While you might be loyal to a particular rental car company back home, deals vary dramatically between countries.

 In particular, things like where you plan to pick your car up from (and drop off), whether you rent a manual or automatic transmission and the length of car rental (many companies offer significant discounts for longer rentals) will impact your price significantly.

-We always use RentalCars.com to search for the best deals for trips.
-They aggregate prices across all the major and local car rental companies and allow you to find the best deal on one website.
-Click here to search RentalCars.com for your upcoming trip!
+We always use RentalCars.com to find great deals for our trips.
+They aggregate prices across many of the major and local car hire companies and allow you to compare prices on one website.

 3. Purchase Third Party Excess Insurance

-While many car rental companies will give you the ability to purchase comprehensive insurance that removes your liability to pay an excess, that insurance is often significantly overpriced.
+While many companies will give you the ability to purchase comprehensive insurance that removes your liability to pay an excess, that insurance is often significantly overpriced.

 We therefore always recommend travellers purchase excess insurance through a third party like iCarHireInsurance.
-They offer excess insurance at a fraction of the price that car rental companies charge and cover a wide range of damage to your car.
-Click here to get a quote from iCarHireInsurance
+They offer excess insurance at a fraction of the price that car hire companies charge and cover a wide range of damage to your car.

-Some travel insurance companies such as World Nomads cover excess insurance if you take out one of their premium Explorer policies.
 It is also worth checking to see if your credit card covers you for excess insurance.
-Just keep in mind that, if it does, you will need to pay for the rental with the card in order to be
+Just keep in mind that, if it does, you will need to pay for the rental with the card in order to be eligible for the insurance.

 4. Determine if your policy allows you to cross borders